What about compensation if you hit someone

 General principles of compensation

-The general principles of damages were discussed in detail in our earlier article.
-Let us summarise at least the four most important principles:
+We have covered the general principles of compensation in detail in our earlier article.
+Let’s summarise at least the four most important principles:

 The prerequisite for damages is